Hi. I’m Paul Kenny. I live with my wife in Teddington, Middlesex.

 In 50 years, will there be any archives of emails?

 I’m now working on Whitney Straight.
 Born an American, in New York City, the day after Woodrow Wilson was elected the 28th president, he died an Englishman, in London, a month before Margaret Thatcher became prime minister.
-He was one of the finest racing drivers in Europe.
-He had a remarkable war, one of few airmen to win a Military Cross.
-And he was an executive of some of Britain’s finest companies, including BOAC, Rolls-Royce and Midland Bank.
+In between, he was Europe’s finest independent racing driver, he had a remarkable war – few airmen win a Military Cross – and he was an executive of some of Britain’s greatest companies, including BOAC, Rolls-Royce and Midland Bank.

-The History Press will publish Whitney in book form, while Blackstone Audio will publish the audio book.
+The History Press will publish Whitney Straight: Racing Driver, War Hero, Businessman in book form in October 2025.
+Blackstone Audio will publish the audio book.